The world’s best 16 teams will go head-to-head for netball’s ultimate prize from 12 to 21 July 2019.

 Teams will compete in four round-robin groups (A, B, C and D) which each consist of four teams.

-Teams are assigned to their preliminary groups by seeding based on their world rankings.
-The top eight teams are pre-assigned to groups, with one team from the 9th-12th seeds and one from the 13th-16th seeds drawn randomly into each group.
-A regional override will be applied to prevent more than two teams from one region being drawn into the same preliminary group.
+Teams were assigned to their preliminary groups by seeding based on their world rankings.
+The top eight teams were pre-assigned to groups, with one team from the 9th-12th seeds and one from the 13th-16th seeds drawn randomly into each group.
+More information on the draw event can be found here.

 The top three finishers in each group will then progress to the Preliminaries: Stage Two to compete for the title.